kioskOG/LGTM-stack/README.md

 ```

 > [!NOTE]
 > This will create a file called `auth` with the username you enterned.
 You will be prompted to enter a password.
+I am keeping the password as `loki-canary` .

 2. Create a Kubernetes secret with the .htpasswd file:
 ```bash